 RCD Fact Sheet

-All home sellers and landlords must ensure that RCDs are installed in accordance with the Wiring Rules to protect all power points and lighting circuits.
+All home sellers and landlords must ensure that RCDs are installed in accordance with the Electricity Regulations to protect all power and lighting circuits.

 Residual current devices (RCDs)